IDoCodingStuffs/python-doodles/freeform-log.md

 ### 11 AM
 Let's see how it behaves with the revamped oversampling.
 It is still hardly equal across all labels but at least somewhat better.

+### 3 PM
+So train loss goes down but not val.
+Let me guess, I should be oversampling val too?
+Also, the oversampling is still not perfect even if better than before.
+Mild labels still dwarf the other two even if not as badly as before.